 The versatile design of IDS allows for the installation of different types of detector around the implantation point, alongside its own four HPGe clovers.
-It can hence be used for many specialised decay measurements, including fast timing, neutron time-of-flight, and beta, proton and alpha particle emission.
+It can hence be used for many specialised decay measurements, including fast-timing, neutron time-of-flight, angular correlation, charged particle spectroscopy and conversion electron spectroscopy (using the newly employed SPEDE detector).

 The Decay Station is an ideal tool for studying the decay properties of radioactive nuclei across the Segré chart; light to heavy, proton-rich to neutron-rich.
 The nucleus of interest is only limited by the production capabilities of the targets at ISOLDE.